Percy Fawcett: Early expeditions

 By 1914, based on documentary research, Fawcett had formulated ideas about a "lost city" he named "Z" (Zed) somewhere in the Mato Grosso.
 He theorized that a complex civilization once existed in the region and that isolated ruins might have survived.
 Fawcett also found a document known as Manuscript 512, written after explorations made in the sertão of the state of Bahia, and housed at the National Library in Rio de Janeiro.
 It is believed to have been authored by Portuguese bandeirante João da Silva Guimarães, who wrote that in 1753 he had discovered the ruins of an ancient city that contained arches, a statue and a temple with hieroglyphics; the city is described in great detail without providing a specific location.
 This city became a secondary destination for Fawcett, after "Z".

 In Brazil, Fawcett carried a jade statue of a human figure with inscriptions on the chest and feet that he claimed had supernatural powers over the indigenous tribes of the Amazon.
 He told Ramiro Noronha, a Brazilian general, "by showing the statue, he could exercise an irresistible power over the natives."

 At the beginning of the First World War, Fawcett returned to Britain to serve with the British Army as a reserve officer in the Royal Artillery, volunteering for duty in Flanders and commanding an artillery brigade despite being nearly fifty years old.
+As a counter-battery colonel, he only allowed shots against targets that were clearly visible, or "those that he had personally detected on his ouija board."
 He was promoted from major to lieutenant-colonel on 1 March 1918, and received three mentions in despatches from Field Marshal Sir Douglas Haig, in November 1916, November 1917, and November 1918.
 He was also awarded the Distinguished Service Order in June 1917.

 After the war, Fawcett returned to Brazil to study local wildlife and archaeology.
-In 1920, he made a solo attempt to search for "Z" but ended it after suffering from a fever and shooting his pack animal.
+In 1920, he made another attempt along with Ernest G. Holt and Lewis Brown but gave up when his colleagues were unable to withstand the hardships.
+He then went alone to search for "Z" but ended it after suffering from a fever and shooting his pack animal.